ShisatoYano/AutonomousVehicleControlBeginnersGuide/README.md

 ## Contribution
-Any contribution including an issue,
+Any contribution by creating an issue or sending a pull request is welcome!!
+Please check [this document about how to contribute](/HOWTOCONTRIBUTE.md).